-Again, this Son of David that has done all this, "shall execute judgment and justice in the earth."
-When the Lord gave the land of Canaan to the Israelites it was Joshua's business to obtain victory and give the land to the people for whom it was intended.
-God the Father has given an eternal kingdom to the people.
-"Fear not, little flock, it is your Father's good pleasure to give you the kingdom."
-And it was the work and is still the work of Christ to conquer all opposers of this kingdom, and to give his people entire, full, and eternal possession of it.
-And so the time came when the saints of the Most High possessed the kingdom; and "they got not the land into possession by their own sword, neither did their own arm save them, but your right hand." that is Christ; "and your arm;" that is Christ; "and the light of your countenance," that is your approbation of them in Christ, "because you had a favor unto them," that is in Christ.
-Here then the Savior prospers, here he executes justice, by justly giving the kingdom to those for whom it is prepared; by justly pardoning, justly sanctifying, justly justifying, and justly saving those that are given to him.
-"In his days Judah shall be saved, and Israel shall dwell safely."
+Again, this Son of David that has done all this, 'shall execute judgment and justice in the earth.'
+When the Lord gave the land of Cansan to the Israelites it was Joshua's business to obtain victory, and give the land to the people for whom it was intended.
+God the Father hath given an eternal kingdom to the people.
+'Fear not, little flock, it is your Father's good pleasure to give you the kingdom.'
+And it was the work, and is still the work of Christ to conquer all opposers of this kingdom, and to give his people entire, full, and ctornal possession of it.
+And so the time came when the saints of the Most High possessed the kingdom; and they got not the land into possession by their own sword, neither did their own arm save them, but thy right hand,' that is Christ; 'and thine arm,' that is Christ; 'and the light of thy countenance,' that is thine approbation of them in Christ, 'because thou hadst a favour unto them,' that is in Christ.
+Here then the Saviour prospers, here he executes justice, by justly giving the kingdom to those for whom it is prepared; by justly pardoning, justly sanctifying, justly justifying, and justly saving those that are given to him.
+In his days Judah shall be saved, and Israel shall dwell safely.
 Ah, then he has taken the danger away: yes; taken sin away, and death away, and taken all uncertainty away.
 It is only for us to know this Jesus Christ, and to know what mercy there is in him, and as sure as he answered Bartimeus's petition, so will he ours, for he is able to do exceeding abundantly above all we can ask or think.
+A year gall & will be "they a child in the Allice."